soumiamahieddine/enmoRM/README.md

 useradd -m -g www-data maarch
 ```

-To give the user the ability to lunch batches, he must lunch the Apache2 server.
+To give the user the ability to launch batches, the user must launch the Apache2
+server.
 In order to ensure this, you have to edit the Apache2 configuration file
 (*/etc/apache2/envvars*).
 Change the file with the following value :

 ```